-Neil Young released an open letter to Spotify this week ordering the music streaming service to “deal with the vaccine misinformation coming from Joe Rogan’s podcast.”
+Neil Young felt he was still relevant this week.
+He released an open letter to Spotify, ordering the music streaming service to “deal with the vaccine misinformation coming from Joe Rogan’s podcast.”
 This is in reference to parts of the “Joe Rogan Experience” podcast that mention possible therapeutics in dealing with Covid-19 infection.
 Young asked the music provider to remove either Joe Rogan’s material or Neil Young’s songs.
 Spotify quickly made the right decision.

 As a child, I felt Young’s “Rockin in the Free World” was an innovative song.
 This was until I realized it was recorded in 1989.
 As a junior high student I just assumed it was a hard rock song from the 60s or 70s that contained a lot of innovation (like Black Sabbath).
 It is sad to see Neil decompose into a free speech-hating curmudgeon.
 He actually created about ten to fifteen minutes of listenable music over the past 60 years.